harrycresswell/hc/content/reading/the-challengers-almanac.md

 Transparent sense of purpose and a force of good challenging ethics and ideology.

+Solving problems.
 Seeing something that needs to be done better.

 **Proof of concept** — _"I started telling people my idea as if it already existed.
 I had customers.
 I had a business"_.
 Reminds me of <a href="https://blog.bufferapp.com/idea-to-paying-customers-in-7-weeks-how-we-did-it" target="_blank">Buffer's landing page POC</a>.